getlost01/gfg-potd/README.md

 ## GFG Problem Of The Day

-### Today - 13 April 2024
+### Today - 14 April 2024
-### Que - Reverse Bits
+### Que - Xoring and Clearing

-The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/reverse-bits3556/1)
+The problem can be found at the following link: [Question Link](https://www.geeksforgeeks.org/problems/xoring-and-clearing/1)

 ### My Approach

-For this problem, I'm using a straightforward approach.
-I iterate through each bit of the given number `x`.
-In each iteration, I extract the least significant bit of `x` using the bitwise AND operator (`x & 1`).
-I add this bit to the result variable `out`.
-Then, I left shift `out` by one bit to make space for the next bit.
-Finally, I right shift `x` by one bit to move to the next bit position.
-I repeat this process for 31 iterations, as we are considering the 32-bit representation of `x` (assuming a 32-bit integer).
+- For printArr function:
+  - Iterate through the array from index 0 to n-1.
+  - Print each element of the array followed by a space.
+  - Print a newline character after printing all elements.

+- For setToZero function:
+  - Iterate through the array from index 0 to n-1.
+  - Set each element in the array to zero using direct assignment.

+- For xor1ToN function:
+  - Iterate through the array from index 0 to n-1.
+  - For each element at index i, perform a bitwise XOR operation with i.
+  - Update the element in the array with the result of the XOR operation.

 ### Time and Auxiliary Space Complexity

-- **Time Complexity**: O(1) - Since the number of iterations (31) is fixed and independent of the input size.
+- **Time Complexity**: `O(N)`, where `N` is the size of the array.
 - **Auxiliary Space Complexity**: O(1) - No extra space is used; the space complexity remains constant.

 ### Code (C++)